Sep 1, 2012

-You might have heard that Lance Armstrong is facing some doping charges.
-Last week, a number of organizations, like ESPN or the LA Times ran polls to know if people thought he had been doping.
-The results were pretty evenly balanced: in ESPN’s 53% thought that he had doped.
-Yet go ask a population that knows about the subject a lot more than the average ESPN watcher—say, by visiting a cycling forum, reading a blogger’s evidence-based investigative report, or listening to a physiologist and doping expert—and the opinion is much more polarized.
+A few years ago, Lance Armstrong finally faced doping charges.
+Shortly before he confessed, a number of organizations, like ESPN or the LA Times ran polls to know if people thought he had been doping.
+The results were pretty evenly balanced: In ESPN’s 53% thought that he had doped.
+Yet go ask people who know about the subject a lot more than the average ESPN watcher—say, by visiting a cycling forum, reading a blogger’s evidence-based investigative report, or listening to a physiologist and doping expert—and the opinion is much more polarized.
 Why is that?

 Solving problems in groups is good…

-So you might be surprised by the title of this post, about trusting experts.
+So you might be surprised by the title of this post, inviting you to trust experts.
 Allow me to explain.

 I’m a big fan of solving problems in groups.
 That’s because, usually, groups are smarter than individuals.
 I’ve witnessed this many times with my M&Ms counting experiment.